 You’re right, but I just couldn’t help it because I allowed my failure habits to take hold.
-I used to be able to find myself doing it and stopping, but my fixed-victim self steadily began to let it seep through the cracks.
+I used to be able to find myself doing it and stopping, but my fixed victim culture self steadily began to let it seep through the cracks.
+This was in fact one of the major barriers to effective decision making.
 The lack of control I had begun to eat away at my failure-focused self.

 Instead, I’ll practice setting goals in life by turning those negative thoughts into proactive ones.
 Rather than dawdling on everything I’m scared about, I’ll focus on pushing him to search for HIS interests and strengths.